Expand source code

 Methods

-def fit(self, X, y, lambda_reg=0.1, sample_weight=None)
+def fit(self, X, y, lambda_reg=0.1, sample_weight=None)-

 Fit a linear model with integer coefficient and L1 regularization